Pelvic floor therapy

 How does pelvic floor therapy treatment work at Spear?

-A highly qualified Spear Therapist will perform a thorough evaluation including medical history, discussion of your current condition, and assessment of your range of motion, posture, and strength.
+A highly qualified pelvic therapist will perform a thorough evaluation including medical history, discussion of your current condition, and assessment of your range of motion, posture, and strength.
 Your therapist will then design a comprehensive, individualized treatment program based on the findings of the evaluation and your personal goals.
+All treatment will be administered in a safe, supportive environment.
+At Spear, we use an integrative care approach to pelvic floor therapy treatment.
+Program components may include:

 • Pain management